Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 ### Start the Demo Service

-From the `build/install/stocklist_demo_service` directory, run the start script to start sending simulated messages to the JMS broker:
+From the `build/install/stocklist_demo_service` directory, run the launch script to start sending simulated messages to the JMS broker:

 ```sh
 $ ./bin/stocklist_demo_service